keerthanamurugaiyan/Interview-notes/Css.md

    **Syntax:**
         Pseudo-classes use a single colon (:)
         : :hover, :focus.
         Pseudo-elements use double colons (::): ::before, ::after.
 (However, older versions of CSS allowed pseudo-elements to be written with a single colon.)

+**21. Explain how CSS variables work.**

+            CSS variables, also known as custom properties, allow you to define values in one place and reuse them throughout your CSS.
+This helps make your code more maintainable, easier to update, and flexible, especially when working with complex designs.

+            CSS variables are defined using the -- prefix and are typically declared within a :root selector so they can be used globally.
+However, they can also be defined within any specific selector for local use.

+   **example:**

+         :root {
+             --primary-color: #3498db;
+             --font-size-large: 20px;
+         }